 Customers get a better onboarding experience, but they also know that you are taking time and care to manage your relationship with them, and control risk.
 While customers want convenience and efficiency, they also want to know their banking provider - Neobank, challenger or established institution - is taking risk seriously and protecting them.

 The obvious aim is to maximise the number of applications that can be completed using STP, while bringing compliance professionals into the process when they add value for decision making and judgement calls.
 This approach delivers efficiency, better customer experiences, and reduces drop offs.
 As we know, the number of customers who do abandon applications is impacted by the smooth running - or otherwise - of a KYC process.

 While automated ID checks and STP are great for customer experience and drive efficiency in financial institutions, the aim should never be to completely do away with human intervention.

 Firstly, people still enjoy interacting with other people, especially when they have questions or are unsure of something.
 Secondly, when it comes to ID checks, the “sniff test”, i.e. an expert KYC analyst reviewing a case that doesn't feel right, can add immeasurable value.

 The aim should be to use automation in the majority of instances, ensuring a swift onboarding journey in most cases, while reserving the highly skilled and experienced compliance analysts’ time to work on cases that present a higher risk.
 This should create the right balance within the overall due diligence effort.

 Get in touch

-PassFort has facilitated more than 5 million customer onboarding journeys for financial institutions worldwide.
-If you would like to talk about automating ID checks or digital transformation of your KYC and AML processes, we would love to hear from you - get in touch anytime!
+If you would like to talk to us about automating your ID checks or digital transformation of your KYC and AML processes, we would love to hear from you.
+Please get in touch anytime.